jimdigriz/mutthub/README.md

 ## Issues

  * notmuch support
+ * replying to an email with an 'text/plain' attachment puts it inline quoted
  * TLS timeout, O365 looking at my PTR records?
  * mailing list handling
   * including the case where server sends me another copy as I am a member (Exchange...)